 Track the details

-On my flier, I asked for the following information:
+On the talent show flier, I asked for the following information:

 We had kids singing, dancing, playing the piano, telling jokes, reading poetry, doing martial arts, magic tricks, a hockey skit and more.